 By Sylvan Hardy

-Until the Amazonian ritual of head shrinking disappeared in the 1950s, almost any head was fair game for shrinking, including those of foreigners.
+Until the Amazonian ritual of head shrinking disappeared in the early 1960s, almost any head was fair game for shrinking, including those of foreigners.

-Bosch had studied other Amazonian tribes in Brazil and Peru in 1905 and 1906, and came to Cuenca to pursue his fascination with head shrinking.
-Alfred Joyce, an Irish priest assigned to Todo Santos church at the time, said one of Bosch’s goals was to witness a head shrinking ceremony in person, and he made several trips to the jungle with a hired guide in an attempt to make arrangements.
+Bosch had studied other Amazonian tribes in Brazil and Peru in 1905 and 1906, and came to Cuenca to continue his work.
+Alfred Joyce, an Irish priest assigned to the Todo Santos church at the time, said one of Bosch’s goals was to witness a head shrinking ceremony in person and he made several trips to the jungle with a hired guide in an attempt to make the arrangements.

-When Bosch and his guide failed to return to Cuenca on schedule in February 1907, it was assumed by those who knew them, including Father Joyce, that the research was gong well and that they had traveled north to visit another group of natives east of Ambato.
+When Bosch and his guide failed to return to Cuenca on schedule in February 1907, it was assumed by those who knew them, including Father Joyce, that the research was going well and that the pair had traveled north to visit another group of natives east of Ambato.

-After a few minutes of wrangling, Joyce purchased Bosch’s head for the equivalent of $15, insisting that the guide’s head be thrown in at no extra charge.
+After a few minutes of wrangling, Joyce purchased Bosch’s head for $11, insisting that the guide’s head be thrown in at no extra charge.